 Making Soft Pretzels at home is actually very simple.
 What you do need are time and some patience.
 The shaped pretzels do need to rise for 60-90 minutes plus should be frozen for at least 15-20 minutes before boiling in the baking soda bath.
 The freezing helps the pretzels to keep their shape and reduces the risk to fall apart in the boiling water to almost zero (there is always a risk if you do not follow the recipe)

-Step 1: Lightly dust a parchment-lined baking pan with some tapioca starch and set aside (lightly! just like 10 grams of flour or less)
+- Lightly dust a parchment-lined baking pan with some tapioca starch and set aside (lightly! just like 10 grams of flour or less)

-Step 2: Start by activating the yeast in the warm whole milk.
-Warm the milk in a small bowl in your microwave for 30-60 seconds.
-The temperature should be around 110F (No hotter than 115F or you will kill your yeast).
-I recommend using a digital thermometer to check the temperature.
-Sprinkle the yeast and a pinch of sugar over the warmed milk and allow for it to sit for 10-15 minutes.
-Your yeast will be ready when it looks bubbly and frothy.
-IF your yeast is not bubbly and frothy looking after 10 minutes, it most likely is dead and not usable.
+- Sprinkle the yeast and a pinch of sugar over the warmed milk and allow for it to sit for 10-15 minutes.
+The yeast will be ready when it looks bubbly and frothy.
+IF the yeast is not bubbly and frothy looking after 10 minutes, it most likely is dead and not usable.

 Shaping and Rising of Pretzel Dough

 Trust me, shaping pretzels is easier than it looks.
 Start with a clean work surface and have a little bit of tapioca starch nearby in case the pretzel dough is too sticky.
+You can also lightly spray your hands with some non stick cooking spray.

-Step 2: Divide the gluten-free dough into equal pieces by weight.
+- Divide the gluten-free dough into equal pieces by weight.
 You should have around 550 grams of gluten-free pretzel dough.

-Step 3: Roll a piece of dough in an 18-20" rope.
+- Roll a piece of dough in an 18-20" rope.
 Traditionally thicker in the middle and thinner towards the ends.

-Step 7: Once all the pretzels have been shaped allow for them to rise in a warm place until 50% bigger than their original size.
+- Once all the pretzels have been shaped allow for them to rise in a warm place until 50% bigger than their original size.
 I like to use my oven for this by preheating it for a few minutes until it's around 150F (check your oven thermometer!!), TURN OFF and place the sheet tray with the pretzels in the oven.
 It can take anywhere from 60-90 minutes for the pretzels to be ready.
-Pro Tip: I like to lightly sprinkle the pretzels with a little water before allowing them to proof.
-The additional moisture seems to encourage the proofing and keeps the dough from drying out.
+Remember, warmer environments speed up yeast activity and reduce proofing time, while cooler environments will slow it down.

 Baking Soda Bath and Baking

-Once the gluten-free pretzels have risen, transfer them on the sheet pan to the freezer.
+- Once the gluten-free pretzels have risen, transfer them on the sheet pan to the freezer.
 They will be puffy looking and 50% bigger than their original size.
 Freezing the pretzels for 10-20 minutes, while you preheat the oven and prepare the baking soda bath prevents them from breaking apart while being boiled and ensures for them to keep their pretzel shape.

-For the Baking Soda Bath, bring 8 cups of water to a boil in a large pot.
+- For the Baking Soda Bath, bring 8 cups of water to a boil in a large pot.
 Make sure it has enough space since the baking soda will foam up once you add it to the boiling water.
 While the water comes to a boil, line a baking pan with parchment paper and spray with non-stick spray, prepare the egg wash (or olive oil) and your toppings of choice.
 For a classic soft pretzel, I like to use flaky sea salt, a very coarse sea salt or pretzel salt.
 Spraying the parchment paper with a non-stick spray is a must unless you want your pretzels to stick to the parchment paper after being baked.

-Once all the pretzels have been boiled, brush them with the egg wash (or olive oil) and top them with your toppings of choice.
+- Once all the pretzels have been boiled, brush them with the egg wash (or olive oil) and top them with your toppings of choice.
 Use a sharp knife or razor blade to score the pretzels on the thickest part.
 This will allow them to release steam while baking.

-Place the pretzels in the center of your fully preheated oven and bake for 14-17 minutes until dark golden brown.
+- Place the pretzels in the center of your fully preheated oven and bake for 15-17 minutes until dark golden brown.
 I highly recommend keeping an eye on them after 14-15 minutes because no one likes burnt pretzels.

 Pretzel Topping Ideas